laudanhosseini/Final-Project/README.md

 Click [here](https://github.com/laudanhosseini/DH110-06/blob/4f93c62d253e561c99f074c1f2c44831819ea722/README.md ) for the evaluation history and older versions of the wireframes and wireflows to note the revisions made (this will also be discussed later on).

+The key takeaway from this rough draft prototype was mainly about changing the color scheme, adding more frames, and fixing the "go back" symbols.
+The bright orange color schemes were too overwhelming from initial impression tests, and there were also not enough frames to fully experience the two desired tasks.
+While the user expressed that the existing frames were smooth to navigate, this prototype was too simplified to capture the full effect.

 ### High-Fidelity Prototype

 [Here](https://www.figma.com/file/cd5HgXbY3RD3viLLKMnL7C/Final-High-Fidelity-Prototype?node-id=0%3A1) is the link to the interactive prototype!

+With this prototype, I conducted multiple impression tests and took in the comments of each user.
+For instance, I muted the orange colors in the aesthetics, I changed the plus sign on the homepage, I added more "go back" and "home" buttons on each tab, and made the "add new" button more clear.
+These changes revised any confusions that users experienced while navigating this app.

 ### Evaluation and Revision History